satyamsingh/modeldb/README.md

     cd [path_to_modeldb]/server/codegen
     ./gen_sqlite.sh

     """SQLite is a public domain, open-source project.
 It is what is called an “embedded” database which means the DB engine runs as part of your app.
     MySQL is also open-source but is owned by Oracle.
 MySQL is a database server so you have to install it somewhere and then connect to it from your app.

     They serve two totally different purposes.
 SQLite is often used for an app to maintain its own data.
 For example, a web browser might use SQLite to store its bookmarks.
 An email client might use SQLite to store email messages locally.
 A database server such as MySQL is used to store data that is typically accessed by multiple users and apps.
     """
+    This removes jar files which are already present (specially from sqlite).
+Then, it creates a directory "jars". jOOQ is a simple way to integrate the SQL language into Java in a way that allows for developers to write safe and quality SQL fast and directly in Java such that they can again focus on their business.

+    #wget stands for "web get".
+It is a command-line utility which downloads files over a network.
+    #Downloads some jar files.

     # build and start the server
     cd ..
     ./start_server.sh [thrift_version] &